schipperius/octo-jack/source/_posts/2012-10-28-caesar-conquers-gual.markdown

 par1-sen3: The La Tène culture developed and flourished from about 450 BC until the Roman conquest in the 1st century BC.

-par1-sen4: The Gauls at this time were comprised of a confederation of tribes representing different ethnic and linguistic groups that flourished across the Western European continent.
+par1-sen4: The Gauls at this time were comprised of a confederation of tribes representing different ethnic groups that flourished across the Western European continent.

 #----- Row1 Col2 -----#
 img2-title: The region of Gaul.